timbertson/opam2nix-packages/README.md

     - `ocamlAttr`: defaults to "ocaml"
     - `ocamlVersion`: default is extracted from the derivaiton name of `pkgs.<ocamlAttr>`, should rarely need to be overriden
     - `basePackages`: defaults to `["base-unix" "base-bigarray" "base-threads"]`, which is hacky.
-    - `packages`: string list of package names
+    - `packages`: list of records with a name and optional constraint field.
     - `args`: extra list of string arguments to pass to the `opam2nix` tool (default `[]`)
     - `extraRepos`: extra list of string arguments to pass to the `opam2nix` tool (default `[]`)